ruv/easyforth/index.markdown

 This makes it equivalent to `fi` in Bash or `end` in Ruby, for example.

-Another important thing to realize is that `if` consumes the top value on the stack when it checks to see if it's true or false.
+Another important thing to realize is that `if` consumes the top value on the stack when it checks to see if it's non-zero or zero.

 ### `if else then`